nef-gpt/adl4cv/NOTES.md

 - Visualization methods (video animation)
 - Storyline (?)

 ### Questions

 - HyperDiffusion: Why one param 8 tokens (where in code)
 - Why no params in codebook (why no function on 1 dimension)
+- What is a good metrix for the images?
+We noticed that the loss can decrease further while the reconstruction is still bad

+### Meeting

+- get distribution of all weights
+- do both VQ-VAE and naive dicretization